- 2019 Open Enrollment Information

 For retirees in this category, Medicare is the primary payer of benefits.
 Georgetown University offers the following plans to supplement your Medicare coverage.

 Although many of our retirees live in the metropolitan DC area, some of them relocate to other parts of the country during retirement.
-All retirees should send written notice of the address change to the Office of Faculty and Staff Benefits and Alliant Insurance so our staff can ensure that you are enrolled in the appropriate plan given your new place of residence.
+All retirees should send written notice of the address change to the Georgetown University Benefits Center so we can ensure that you are enrolled in the appropriate plan given your new place of residence.
 Even if you move outside of the DC metropolitan area, you may find that there are in-network providers available in your region, as the United Healthcare plan operates on a national network.
 TheCareFirst BlueChoice Advantage plan also has in-network benefits nationwide through the BlueCard PPO program.

 Please note that if you do not live in the metropolitan DC area, you will not have access to the Kaiser Centers (although Kaiser has centers across the country, as a participant in our plan you only have access to the Kaiser Mid-Atlantic Centers).